davidegaspar/davidegaspar/RESUME.md

 Completed a total of 10 days of in person Leadership and Management courses covering:

-- Building the Team: _Professional and Management capabilities, Conflict management_
+- Building a Team: _Professional and Management capabilities, Conflict management_
-- Empowering the Team: _Delegation, Change, Stress, Energy, Resilience_
+- Empowering a Team: _Delegation, Change, Stress, Energy, Resilience_
 - Diversity Equity and Inclusion: _Trust, Behaviours and Micro Aggressions_
 - Guiding Careers: _Hiring, Career conversations_
 - Driving Performance: _Goal setting, Competence and Commitment, Leadership Styles_